openrewrite/rewrite-docs/concepts-and-explanations/styles.md

 {% tabs %}
 {% tab title="Gradle" %}
-Update your `build.gradle` file to include:
+Update your `build.gradle` file to include an `activeStyle` such as in:

 ```groovy
 rewrite {